AnIdiotsGuide/discordjs-bot-guide/frequently-asked-questions.md

 Note: You can find a list of all possible activity types [here](https://discord.js.org/#/docs/main/stable/typedef/ActivityType).

 {% hint style="info" %}
-If you want your bot show up as "streaming" you need to provide a Twitch or YouTube URL in the options object \(for setActivity\) or `game.url` \(for setPresence\) alongside with the activity type "STREAMING".
-Streaming non-twitch URLs is currently not supported by the Discord API.
+If you want your bot's status to show up as `STREAMING`, you need to provide a Twitch or YouTube URL.
+For `setActivity`, you need to provide an options object, which needs to have the URL, and the type should be set to streaming.
+For `setPresence`, you need to provide the presence data object, which needs to contain the activities array, with the url and type \(Set it to "STREAMING"\).
 {% endhint %}

 ```javascript